Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Finite difference method for the Stokes equation

-To compare the solution to the Stokes equation with the one dimensional lubrication theory solution, we assume the inlet and outlet flow profiles correspond to a fully developed laminar flow with flux $\mathcal{Q}$, and restrict to examples with a zero height gradient in the vicinity of the inlet and outlet.
+To obtain the numerical solution to the Stokes equations, we assume the inlet and outlet flow profiles correspond to a fully developed laminar flow with flux $\mathcal{Q}$, and restrict to examples with a zero height gradient in the vicinity of the inlet and outlet.
 The surface boundary conditions for velocity are \cref{reyn_bc_u,reyn_bc_v}, and the pressure satisfies \cref{reyn_bc_p_mixed}.
 The inlet and outlet velocity profiles are,

 where $u_\text{Re}(x,y)$ is the Reynolds equation velocity \cref{reyn_u} expressed in terms of $\mathcal{Q}$ from \cref{flux}.
-The corresponding boundary conditions for the stream function $\psi$ are,
+The corresponding boundary conditions for the {streamfunction} $\psi$ are,

 where,